sjuulwijnia/kx-vscode-angular-extension/README.md

 ## Up next

-* Generalize replacing CLASS_REPLACE etc. in the templates.
+* Add the missing **ng generate...** options.
+* Instead of blacklisting characters in the selector input, whitelist the characters that *are* allowed.
 * Add some unit tests to guarantee functionality won't break.